den-wdi-1/installFest/mac-dev-tools.md

 1. Follow <a href="https://packagecontrol.io/installation" target="_new">Package Control's  "simple installation" instructions</a> to add Package manager to your Sublime Text.
 When you paste the large block of text, make sure you:
    -  use the Sublime Text 3 version, and
    -  enter the text into the bottom rectangle of the Sublime Text console (opened with ```View > Show Console``` from Sublime menu).
+   -  You may need to restart Sublime Text when the install is finished.

 2. We access Package Control through the Sublime Text command palette.
 Open the palette by pressing `cmd+shift+p` from within Sublime Text.
 Type `Package Control`  in the command palette to see the list of things Package Control can do.